 How to do this on a whiteboard: List requirements in bulletpoints.
 Write out the simple formula used to arrive at a number for daily/monthly/annual traffic.
 Keep this visible in one of the corners of your screen as you work through the rest.

-In this example, we know our system will need to include a few key features, such as
+In this example, we know our system will need to include a few key features, such as functionality for:

-- Upload images from a mobile client
+- Uploading images from a mobile client

-- Users follow other users
+- Users following other users

-- Generate a feed from images
+- Generating a feed from images

 In total, this gets you to a baseline of 1.2 petabytes of data per year.
 Your system must handle this level of traffic, and ideally scale up.